shenxiaochenn/SongCi/README.md

 slide_2  | There is a tear in the bottom of the heart, which leads inward to the left ventricle, the myocardium is dark red, and the coronary artery is stiff.  | Coronary atherosclerotic heart disease/Myocardial infarction with heart rupture/Pericardial tamponade slide_3  | The envelope of both kidneys is complete and easy to peel, the surface and section are brown red, and the boundary between skin and medulla is clear. | Renal autolysis/Congestion of kidney

-##  train of prototypical WSI encoder
+##   prototypical WSI encoder

+* how to train the prototypical self-supervised contrastive learning?

 **NOTE**: In our study, the CUDA version is 12.1 and python is 3.9.
 The computational experiments should be conducted on a system equipped with a minimum of eight NVIDIA GeForce RTX 3090 graphics cards.
 If you use fp16 for training,  in our study, it's unstable.
 ```python
 python -m torch.distributed.launch --nproc_per_node=8  prototype_encoder/main_prototype.py   --use_bn_in_head True  --use_pre_in_head True  --use_fp16 False  --batch_size_per_gpu 96 --data_path /path/to/WSI_patch/train --output_dir /path/to/saving_dir